asrivastava100/algoStruct/stack/README.md

 myStack.pop() --- State of stack is [3] -- This is the __pop__ method.

-len(myStack) --- returns 0 since no elements in the stack at present -- This is the __length__ method.
+len(myStack) --- returns 1 since only one element in the stack at present -- This is the __length__ method.

 ### The balanced bracket problem.